 The Learning Department offers a variety of activities for pupils at Key Stage 3 and Key Stage 4.
 Most schools combine two activities, usually a trail and a workshop, to make a whole day of their visit.
 Trails include drama and artefacts to help pupils develop their learning, whilst workshops allow them to create a piece of artwork to take home at the end of the visit.
-Find out more below or contact a member of our Learning team.

 History activities